p-98/schule-als-staat/README.md

 ## Status

-Server: Finished and tested
+Server: Finished and tested.
+Only tested on node lts/hydrogen.

-Client: Code mockup.
-Linking to server in progress.
+Client: Code mockup, linking to server in progress.
+Only tested on Chrome.

-Server only tested on node lts/hydrogen.
-Client only tested on Chrome.

 ## Installation